 With manipulation of DNA, the stuff which carries the blueprint of life, new life forms can be ‘created’ infinitum as dictated by human needs of the day.
 Such manufactured life forms, products of this process of genetic engineering, are collectively referred to as genetically modified organisms (GMO).It is in this act of playing god — through ‘creation’ itself and subsequent possession of the power to literary decide what lives, how what lives exists and what doesn’t live — that within lies the ethical questions that blight this otherwise novel branch of science.

 Germs, Guns and Steel

 Human progress through the ages as best illustrated in the bestseller Germs, Guns and Steel has theoretically been reliant on the acquisition — followed by some level of consensus — and finally application of knowledge.
-This knowledge, technology, value lies in it enabling of the remoulding of nature’s course in a way that enhances the survival and propagation of the human species.
+The value of knowledge (technology) lies in it remoulding of nature’s course to enhance the survival and propagation of the human species.

 Yet, in the way of these progressive forces, stands a more than healthy portion of ‘why’ which counters the forward march.
-With the emerging feild of gene editing, so healthy is this serving of ‘why’.
+Within the emerging field of gene editing, so healthy is this serving of ‘why’.
 So much so to cause indigestion of the mind, especially when ill digested matters like the ethics of gene editing are part of what’s on offer.

 The Vatican & Quran